PetarMatejcic/GenBART/README.md

 GenBART is a from-scratch Python/C++ implementation of **Bayesian Additive Regression Trees (BART)**.

-GenBART started as part of my master's thesis work, but with the goal of building a working general-purpose BART package.
+GenBART started as part of my master's thesis work, but with the goal of building a practical general-purpose BART package.

 - From-scratch implementation of **Bayesian Additive Regression Trees**
 - **Regression BART** and **probit BART** interfaces